The Financial Technology Law Review: Austria

 Since 2015, the Austrian legislator provides for simplified requirements to funding by way of the Austrian Alternative Financing Act.

 The Alternative Financing Act (AFA) was initially introduced to help small and medium-sized enterprises (SMEs) conduct crowdfunding by a set of rules allowing easier access to funding.
-While donation or rewards-based crowdfunding was not subject to any substantial restrictions, typical crowdfunding campaigns involving the collection of money from the public for investment purposes was usually subject to prospectus requirements under the CMA (see Section IV.ii above).
+While donation or rewards-based crowdfunding was not subject to any substantial restrictions, typical crowdfunding campaigns involving the collection of money from the public for investment purposes was usually subject to prospectus requirements under the CMA (see Section IV.ii, 'Securities and investments').

 Subsequently, the AFA was amended and aligned with the CMA.
 It now no longer distinguishes between the issuance of securities and investments under the CMA on the one hand and the issuance of alternative financial instruments under the AFA on the other.
 Rather, the AFA now applies to the issuance of securities and investments under reliance on an exemption from prospectus requirements under the CMA.
 The simplified framework does no longer solely apply to SMEs that are required to use funds directly for their operational expenses.
 Rather, all sorts of issuers (including licensed entities) are able to make use of the simplified rules.